The EU's main investment policy

 Regional Policy is the EU’s main investment policy

 Regional Policy targets all regions and cities in the European Union in order to support job creation, business competitiveness, economic growth, sustainable development, and improve citizens’ quality of life.

 In order to reach these goals and address the diverse development needs in all EU regions, € 355.1 billion – almost a third of the total EU budget – has been set aside for Cohesion Policy for 2014-2020.

 How funding is delivered

-Together with the European Agricultural Fund for Rural Development (EAFRD) and the European Maritime and Fisheries Fund (EMFF), they make up the European Structural and Investment (ESI) Funds.
+Together with the European Social Fund (ESF), the European Agricultural Fund for Rural Development (EAFRD) and the European Maritime and Fisheries Fund (EMFF), they make up the European Structural and Investment (ESI) Funds.

 Regional Policy has a strong impact in many fields.
 Its investments help to deliver many EU policy objectives and complements EU policies such as those dealing with education, employment, energy, the environment, the single market, research and innovation.